 Pygoplites diacanthus - The Regal Angelfish is a favorite among reef aquarists for its beauty and temperament, but wild caught Regal Angelfish are difficult to feed and keep in captivity.
-These captive bred Regal Angelfish are hardier and better adapted to life in captivity than their wild caught cousins.
+These captive bred Regal Angelfish are better adapted to life in captivity than their wild caught cousins.
 They are already trained and raised on prepared foods readily available to hobbyists like marine pellets and frozen foods.
 Their ideal diet should include high quality pellets like Easy Reefs DKI pellets and Masstick, Tdo pellets, frozen mysis, frozen Spirulina brine shrimp, and frozen angelfish diets containing sponge.

 Regal Angelfish juveniles are yellow with white bars and a false eyespot at the base of the dorsal fin.
 As they mature, the bars become alternating white and yellow bars and the eyespot fades into deep blue coloration on the rear of the dorsal fin.
 Most wild Regal Angelfish have uniform vertical bars, and the "misbar" specimens with unique patterns are rare.
 Captive bred Regal Angelfish may be more likely to mature into individuals with these exciting, variable "misbar" patterns, each as unique as a fingerprint.
 You may request a particular pattern at checkout, and we'll do our best to accommodate your request.
 Since this fish has so much pattern variation, we aren't able to guarantee the color or pattern during any lifestage.